 10.189 This is an inland District.
-The main areas are Corfe Mullen, Ferndown, Wimborne Minster and Verwood.
-They are connected by the A31 which is a major route to the West which is not dual carriageway west of Ferndown.
-However it is dual carriageway to the east offering good road connectivity to Southampton.
+The main towns are Corfe Mullen, Ferndown, Wimborne Minster and Verwood.
+They are connected by the A31 which is a major route to the West which is not dual carriageway West of Ferndown.
+However it is dual carriageway to the east offering good road communications to Southampton.